top of page

 Coaching Ethics and Neurodiversity

-Ethical coaching builds trust and safety—especially when working with neurodivergent clients.
-Coaches must keep key values front and centre: consent, autonomy, and informed practice.
-This is even more important when clients come from backgrounds where their choices were ignored.
+Ethical coaching fosters trust and safety, particularly when working with neurodivergent clients.
+Critical values should always include consent, autonomy, and informed practice, especially for clients from backgrounds where their choices were disregarded.

 Conclusion

-Integrating positive psychology with neurodivergence shifts coaching into a space where every difference counts as a strength.
-Highlighting what works, instead of what’s missing, brings out true confidence and lasting motivation in clients who think or learn differently.
+Integrating positive psychology with a focus on neurodiversity transforms coaching into a space where every difference is valued as a strength.
+Highlighting achievements rather than deficits fosters genuine confidence and lasting motivation in clients.

-Thank you for reading—your support helps build a more open and fair world for all.
-If you have thoughts or stories to share, I’d love to hear them.
+Thank you for reading—your support cultivates a more equitable and inclusive world.
+If you have thoughts or experiences to share, I’d love to hear from you.

 Work With Me

-If you're neurodivergent and looking for support that truly understands how your brain works, you're in the right place.
-I offer one-to-one coaching grounded in Positive Psychology—an approach that focuses on strengths, values, and what lights you up.
-Whether you're navigating ADHD, autism, or a unique blend of neurodivergence, we’ll work together to explore what’s already working, build tools that suit your life, and reframe your challenges as creative problem-solving opportunities.
-This is coaching that celebrates how your mind works—not tries to change it.
-Ready to discover your strengths and thrive in your own way?
+If you're neurodivergent and seeking support that genuinely understands your unique perspective, you’ve come to the right place.
+I offer tailored, one-on-one coaching rooted in Positive Psychology—an approach that emphasizes strengths, values, and your passions.
+Whether you navigate ADHD, autism, or a distinctive combination of neurodivergence, we will collaboratively explore what works, build effective tools, and recast challenges as opportunities for creative problem-solving.
+This coaching honors how your mind operates without trying to change it.
+Ready to explore your strengths and flourish in your unique way?
 Let’s start with a free discovery zoom call.

 Comments